Sonic the Hedgehog 2 (film): Casting

-On January 27, 2020, Jim Carrey expressed interest in starring in a sequel, feeling that his character, the villain Dr. Robotnik, could be expanded in the sequel: "I wouldn't mind going to do another one because it was so much fun, first of all, and a real challenge to try to convince people that I have a triple-digit IQ...
+On January 27, 2020, Jim Carrey said his character, the villain Dr. Robotnik, could be expanded in the sequel: "I wouldn't mind going to do another one because it was so much fun, first of all, and a real challenge to convince people that I have a triple-digit IQ...
 There is so much room, you know, Robotnik has not reached his apotheosis."
-On March 6, 2020, Sonic the Hedgehog star James Marsden confirmed that he had signed on for multiple sequels.